nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_contour.md

 integral methods lies in solving many linear systems.
 This is done in the call to `f` in the `integrate_interval`-function.
-Since they are completely independent operation in the for-loop, they can be easily parallelized.
+Since they are completely independent operations in the for-loop, they can be easily parallelized.

 Install the package `Distributed` and `BenchmarkTools` and include